 - Inform your insurance company within the period specified in your contract or they may not consider that you are not faulty.

 Will A Hit-And-Run Claim Raise My Insurance?

-Sometimes drivers hide a hit and run incident from their insurer even after the police has been notified about it.
+Sometimes drivers hide a hit-and-run incident from their insurer even after the police have been notified about it.
 Your insurance company may consider this a breach of contract since you did not disclose information.
 Then they may either cancel your coverage or increase your premiums.
 Though this may seem unfair, the car insurance company may consider you a high-risk who could potentially have another collision.
-If you think that changing insurer may help you, it may not and the new insurer could also charge you high rates.
+If you think that changing insurers may help you, it may not and the new insurer could also charge you high rates.

 It is possible that your insurer may raise your rates even if you are the victim of a hit and run.
 This depends on how your insurer may calculate your risk and insurability.
 If you caused an at-fault hit and run accident then you are a huge risk to your insurer.
 They may definitely increase your premiums or cancel your policy.
 Another aspect is if you injured a pedestrian or killed someone in a collision then you may face a lawsuit.
 Your insurer may not cover the legal expenses as you violated the law.
 It would also be very difficult to find another insurer to cover your risk.
 A hit and run accident could stay on your insurance record for at least 3-4 years or up to 7 years.

 What Insurance Covers Hit And Run?